florian-beetz/bachelor-thesis/thesis.md

 }
 ```

+**To do: explain that packages need to be manually declared not classes, provide usage of how to use**

 In this example the module `com.company.module` is declared.
 It allows access
 from other modules to its packages `com.company.module.api`,
 `com.company.module.cli` and `com.company.module.gui`.